 Who says sandwiches are strictly a lunch food?
 A classic like tuna packs a ton of protein and can easily be mixed and matched with chips, fruit or salad to make a complete meal.
 Kids not into fish?
 A build-your-own sandwich bar featuring different cheeses, meats, veggies and condiments is easy to throw together, too.

 Get the recipe at Real Simple.

-Most of the ingredients for this meal are probably already in your fridge and pantry (minus the jicama, but I honestly don’t think it’s that essential to the recipe).
+Most of the ingredients for this meal are probably already in your fridge and pantry (minus the jicama, which can easily be omitted).
 Grab pre-cooked chicken from the market and get to assembling this ultra easy and tasty summer salad.